Jyothishkumarav/python_ds_algo/python_ds_doc/ps_ds_with_complexity.md

 **Time Complexity**: O(n + m)
 **Space Complexity**: O(n + m)
 **Analysis**: Sliding window with character frequency maps, each character processed at most twice.

+The Minimum Window Substring problem requires finding the smallest substring in string s that contains all characters of string t (including duplicates).
+Below is a step-by-step explanation of an efficient O(n + m) sliding window approach using hash maps, followed by the Python code.

+Problem Statement

+Input: Two strings s and t (e.g., s = "ADOBECODEBANC", t = "ABC").

+Output: The smallest substring of s containing all characters of t with their required frequencies (e.g., "BANC").
+If no such substring exists, return "".

+Goal: Find the minimum window efficiently, handling case sensitivity and duplicates.

+Approach: Sliding Window with Hash Map

+This approach uses a sliding window with two hash maps to track character frequencies, achieving O(n + m) time complexity, where n = len(s) and m = len(t).
+Each character is processed at most twice (when added and removed from the window).

+Step-by-Step Approach

+Handle Edge Cases:

+If len(s) < len(t), return "" (no possible window).

+If t is empty, return "".

+Build Frequency Map for t:

+Create a hash map t_freq to store the frequency of each character in t.

+Track the number of unique characters in t (required).

+Initialize Sliding Window:

+Create a hash map window_freq for the current window’s character frequencies.

+Initialize pointers left and right to 0.

+Track matched (number of characters in the window matching t’s required frequency).

+Track the minimum window’s start index (min_start) and length (min_len).

+Expand the Window:

+Move right to include characters in the window.

+Update window_freq for each character.

+If the character is in t_freq and its frequency in the window meets or exceeds t_freq, increment matched.

+Shrink the Window:

+When matched == required (window contains all characters of t):

+Shrink the window by moving left while maintaining validity.

+Update window_freq and matched as characters are removed.

+If the current window is smaller than min_len, update min_start and min_len.

+Return the Result:

+If min_len is infinity (no valid window found), return "".

+Otherwise, return s[min_start:min_start + min_len].

+Example Walkthrough

+Input: s = "ADOBECODEBANC", t = "ABC"

+Step 1: Initialize:

+t_freq = {'A': 1, 'B': 1, 'C': 1}, required = 3

+window_freq = {}, matched = 0, left = 0, right = 0

+min_start = 0, min_len = float('inf')

+Step 2: Slide Window:

+right = 0: s[0] = A, window_freq = {'A': 1}, matched = 1 (A matches).

+right = 1: s[1] = D, window_freq = {'A': 1, 'D': 1}, no change in matched.

+right = 2: s[2] = O, window_freq = {'A': 1, 'D': 1, 'O': 1}.

+right = 3: s[3] = B, window_freq = {'A': 1, 'D': 1, 'O': 1, 'B': 1}, matched = 2 (B matches).

+right = 4: s[4] = E, window_freq = {'A': 1, 'D': 1, 'O': 1, 'B': 1, 'E': 1}.

+right = 5: s[5] = C, window_freq = {'A': 1, 'D': 1, 'O': 1, 'B': 1, 'E': 1, 'C': 1}, matched = 3 (C matches).

+Valid window (matched == required): Window = "ADOBEC", length = 6.
+Update min_start = 0, min_len = 6.

+Shrink: Move left:

+left = 0: Remove A, window_freq['A'] = 0, matched = 2 (A no longer matches).
+Window invalid.

+right = 6: s[6] = O, window_freq['O'] = 2.

+Continue until right = 10: s[10] = B, window_freq = {'A': 1, 'D': 1, 'O': 2, 'B': 2, 'E': 1, 'C': 1, 'N': 1}, matched = 3.

+Valid window: "DOBECODEBANC", length = 12.
+No update (larger than 6).

+Shrink: Move left until left = 9 (remove D, O, B, E, C, O, D, E, B):

+Window = "BANC", window_freq = {'A': 1, 'N': 1, 'C': 1, 'B': 1}, matched = 3, length = 4.

+Update min_start = 9, min_len = 4.

+Continue until right reaches end, no smaller window found.

+Output: s[9:13] = "BANC"

+Why It Works

+Sliding Window: Ensures all valid substrings are considered by expanding until valid and shrinking to minimize.

+Hash Maps: Track required and current frequencies efficiently, allowing O(1) checks for validity.

+Correctness: The matched counter ensures the window contains all characters of t with correct frequencies.

+Minimality: Shrinking the window whenever valid ensures the smallest window is found.

+Complexity

+Time Complexity: O(n + m)

+Building t_freq: O(m).

+Sliding window: Each character in s is added (right moves) and removed (left moves) at most once, so O(n).

+Hash map operations: O(1) on average.

+Space Complexity: O(n + m)

+t_freq: O(m) for characters in t.

+window_freq: O(n) for characters in the window (worst case, all unique).

+Additional variables: O(1).

+Edge Cases

+Empty t: Return "".

+Empty s or len(s) < len(t): Return "".

+Single character: If s = "a", t = "a", return "a"; if t = "aa", return "".

+No valid window: Return "" (e.g., s = "ab", t = "A").

+Duplicates in t: Handled by frequency counts (e.g., s = "aaa", t = "aa" → "aa").

 ```python
 def min_window(s, t):